Seasonal Ride Series

 August

-July and August correlate to the indigenous season of Larneuk – nesting bird season; the wettest time of the year marked by dramatic weather changes and high rivers.
+July and August correlate to the indigenous season of Larneuk.
+It is the nesting bird season.
+This is the wettest time of the year.
+It is marked by dramatic weather changes and high rivers.

-For GABCY cyclists it is the last month of winter; it is still cold and much of the soil is wet, or sticky mud on sodden clay tracks.
+For GABCY cyclists, it is the last month of winter.
+It is still cold.
+Much of the soil is wet or sticky mud on sodden clay tracks.
 Rushworth Ironbark forest is an exception; its thin layer of sandy soil along rolling slopes drains and dries quickly.
 The forest provides shelter from cold winds, and the late winter wattles are in full spectacular bloom.
 This 47km loop is an ideal ride for August – Wattle Day Ride – Rushworth

 September

-September to November correlates to the indigenous season of Petyan – wildflower season; marked by tempestuous weather, warmer days and the bush bursting into life.
+September to November correlates to the indigenous season of Petyan.
+This is the wildflower season.
+It is marked by a tempestuous weather pattern.
+Days become warmer, and the bush bursts into life.
 It is also the time for murrnong (yam daisies).

 2022 – We rode the route on 23 September 2022.
 A great ride, gravel roads were in good condition and lots of canola in bright flower.
 The clay tracks were sodden so the route avoided them.
 Rain for last 10 km including final climb of Chinamans Bend was a slight dampener.
 This date was the perfect timing though; by the following weekend canola fields were more patchy with flowers breaking down.
 Some pics from the ride are below.